Taking Photos of dragonflies and damselflies

 The next challenge is getting all of the dragonfly in focus, while keeping that all important background soft and non-distracting.

-• Position myself so that my lens is parallel to the body of the insect thus narrowing the distance front to back that it is occupying
+• I position myself so my lens is parallel to the insect's body.
+This reduces the distance from front to back that the insect occupies.

 Hairy Dragonfly on nettleHairy Dragonfly - although taken at F8 I was at the wrong angle and therefore the end of its abdomen is out of focus, spoiling the photograph